tcp-acceleration-service/tas/README.md

-# TCP Acceleration Service
+# Virtualized TCP Acceleration Service

 [![Build Status](https://travis-ci.org/tcp-acceleration-service/tas.svg?branch=master)](https://travis-ci.org/tcp-acceleration-service/tas)
 [![Documentation Status](https://readthedocs.org/projects/tas/badge/?version=latest)](https://tas.readthedocs.io/en/latest/?badge=latest)

-TAS is a drop-in highly CPU efficient and scalable TCP acceleration service.
+TAS is a drop-in highly CPU efficient and scalable TCP acceleration service for virtualized environments.

-Our [EuroSys2019 Paper](https://dl.acm.org/authorize?N678517) describes the TAS
-design and its rationale.

 ## Building
 Requirements:
-  * TAS is built on top of Intel DPDK for direct access to the NIC.
+  * Virt TAS is built on top of Intel DPDK for direct access to the NIC.
 We have tested this version with dpdk versions (17.11.9, 18.11.5, 19.11).

-Assuming that dpdk is installed in `~/dpdk-inst` TAS can be built as follows:
+Assuming that dpdk is installed in `~/dpdk-inst` Virt TAS can be built as follows:
 ```
 make RTE_SDK=~/dpdk-inst
 ```

-This will build the TAS service (binary `tas/tas`), client libraries (in `lib/`), and a few debugging tools (in `tools/`).
+This will build the Virt TAS service (binary `tas/tas`), client libraries (in `lib/`), and a few debugging tools (in `tools/`).

 ## Running

-Before running TAS the following steps are necessary:
+Before running Virt TAS the following steps are necessary:
    * Make sure `hugetlbfs` is mounted on `/dev/hugepages` and enough huge pages are allocated for TAS and dpdk.
    * Binding the NIC to the dpdk driver, as with any other dpdk application (for